DataDog/datadog-agent/test/kitchen/README.md

   - vagrant
   - hyperv (with a user-supplied platforms file)

+  arch is:
+  - x64
+  - arm64

   Testfiles is the name of the test-specific file(s) (found in [test-definitions](test-definitions) ) to be added.
 The testfiles define the tests that are run, on what OS, on the given provider.

 An example command would be
-  invoke kitchen.genconfig --platform ubuntu --osversions all --provider azure --testfiles install-script-test
+  invoke kitchen.genconfig --platform ubuntu --osversions all --provider azure --arch x64 --testfiles install-script-test

   This will generate a kitchen.yml which executes the `install-script-test` on all of the defined `ubuntu` OS images in azure.